|

 MOULD:

-Variant of Middle English Mauld, meaning "mighty
+Variant spelling of Middle English Mauld, meaning "mighty

 in battle."